-- Implement the modules input/output interfaces.
-This step involves the reading of input files and configuration files (XML parsing), write the output files and the implementation of the command line calling interface. - > Implement the module logic, the algorithm. - > Perform Unit testing for the modules.
+- > Implement the modules input/output interfaces.
+This step involves the reading of input files and configuration files (XML parsing), write the output files and the implementation of the command line calling interface as well as fetching the auxiliary files defined within the Local Configuration file.. - ➤ Implement the module logic, the algorithm. - Perform Unit testing for the modules.